Evangelisches Krankenhaus Unna

 Learn More About the Sonosite X-Porte

-The Sonosite X-Porte ultrasound system fluidly brings together an intuitive interface, imaging performance, advanced features, and educational resources in a convenient, all-in-one kiosk design.
+The Sonosite X-Porte ultrasound system fluidly brings together an intuitive interface, imageing performance, advanced features, and educational resources in a convenient, all-in-one kiosk design.